-This lightly creamy asparagus soup is bright with lemon and loaded with spring herbs & veggies.
+This lightly creamy asparagus soup is bright with lemon and packed with herbs and veggies.
 It's the perfect fresh meal for a cool spring night.

 Asparagus Soup Recipe Ingredients

-When I set out to make this recipe, I knew I wanted to make an extra-bright, extra-green take on classic cream of asparagus soup.
-Instead of using nuts or dairy to achieve the smooth texture, I blended in Yukon gold potato, which makes it lightly creamy – just what I crave on a cool spring evening.
-Asparagus and peas make it vibrant green, while lemon juice, zest, and Dijon mustard make it tangy & bright.
-I finish it off with a big handful of fresh basil.
+I like to think of this recipe as an extra-bright, extra-green take on classic cream of asparagus soup.
+Instead of using nuts or dairy to achieve the smooth texture, I blend in Yukon gold potato, which gives it a delicious, lightly creamy consistency.
+Here’s what else you’ll need to make it:

 How to Make Asparagus Soup